 “For a wolf, then, she makes a rather desirable hunting companion.
 Just this morning she tracked and retrieved a large amount of game.”
 With his hand he gestured to the wide spread at the buffet table.

 “I did take her hunting, though my intention was that she’d run off… she didn’t.
-Instead she stayed by my side and worked with me better than any dog we have.”
+Instead, she stayed by my side and worked with me better than any dog we have.”

 “What is this wolf doing to you boys?”

 “Proving her worth.”
-He walked toward her a bit, offering an affectionately soft smile in her direction before turning back to his father, “I was anchoring it to my horse when we were ambushed by a wolf pack.
-I originally thought it was hers until they attacked her.
+He walked toward her a bit, offering an affectionately soft smile before turning back to his father.
+“I was anchoring a buck to my horse when we were ambushed by a wolf pack.
+I originally thought it was her pack, but they attacked her.
 One of the males was trying to mount her.”
-The king’s eyes widened and his body went still.

 “I’ll not have every wolf pack surrounding my castle every time this monster goes into season.”
 The king stated flatly.